 (a) Proposal qualification.
 All proposals will be reviewed by NIST to assure compliance with the proposal content and other basic provisions of this part.
-Proposals which satisfy these requirements will be designated qualified at this phase of the evaluation and selection process.
+Proposals which satisfy these requirements will be designated qualified proposals; all others will be disqualified at this phase of the evaluation and selection process.